DanielStoychev/CryptoRecover/GITHUB_REPOSITORY_CREATION.md

 2. **Click the green "New" button** (usually in upper left corner or at github.com/new)
 3. **Configure the repository:**
    - **Repository name:** `CryptoRecover`
-   - **Description:** `BTCRecover 2.0.0-Stoychev: Industry-first Ethereum Layer 2 cryptocurrency recovery tool with comprehensive multi-blockchain support`
+   - **Description:** `BTCRecover 2.0.0-Stoychev: Advanced Bitcoin & multi-cryptocurrency recovery tool with industry-first Ethereum Layer 2 support.
+Supports BTC, ETH, LTC, DOGE, BCH, DASH, ZEC, and more with comprehensive wallet recovery capabilities.`
    - **Visibility:** ✅ **Public** (important for sharing your work)
    - **Initialize repository:**
      - ❌ **DO NOT** add README (we already have one)